Discover the Former Home of a President at The James K. Polk House in Tennessee

 Polk had a very accomplished political career as a U.S. Congressman, Speaker of the U.S. House of Representatives, Governor of Tennessee, and finally President of the United States.
-During his presidency, he reshaped the nation by overseeing the largest territorial expansion in American history.
+He reshaped the nation during his presidency by overseeing American history’s most significant territorial expansion.

 james-k-polk-home-furnishings